 Andrew White from the quantum technology laboratory at the University of Queensland, Australia, maintains an excellent web page listing conferences related to quantum technology around the world.
-You can find his most recent listing for 2018 conferences here and the listing for 2019 conferences here.
+You can find his most recent listing for 2019 conferences here.

 In addition to the conferences shown on the list mentioned above, here are some additional conferences:

 The European Quantum Technologies Conference (EQTC) 2019 will be held in Grenoble, France from February 18th – 22nd, 2019.
 More details on the conference will be posted at their website here.

 The Caltech Entrepreneurs Forum will be hosting a seminar on “Quantum Computing: From Physics Lab to Applications” on February 23, 2019 in Pasadena, California.
 The program will include a panel of researchers, industry experts and entrepreneurs who will address questions such as “what kind of applications will drive quantum computing’s growth” and others ranging from “what is quantum computing” to “how can we profit from it”?